Celebrity Worship Syndrome

 • The entertainment-social dimension relates to attitudes where individuals are attracted to a celebrity because of their perceived ability to entertain and to become a social focus of conversation with likeminded others.

 • The intense-personal dimension relates to individuals that have intensive and compulsive feelings about a celebrity.

 • The borderline-pathological dimension relates to individuals who display uncontrollable behaviors and fantasies relating to a celebrity.

-Dr. Maltby summarized his team’s research in an interview to the BBC.
+Maltby summarized his team’s research in an interview with the BBC.
 He said:

 The same article sought other scientific views from a biological angle.
-They reported that.
+They reported:

-Maltby and colleague’s reasearch also shows that CW is not just the remit of adolescent females but affects over a quarter of the people they surveyed (across the three levels mentioned earlier).
-Their paper in the Journal of Nervous and Mental Disease, reported that CW brought both positive and negative consequences.
+Maltby and colleagues' research also shows that CW is not just the remit of adolescent females but affects over a quarter of the people they surveyed (across the three levels mentioned earlier).
+Their paper reported that CW had both positive and negative consequences.
 People who worshipped celebrities for entertainment and social reasons were more optimistic, outgoing, and happy.
 Those who worshipped celebrities for personal reasons or were more obsessive were more depressed, more anxious, more solitary, more impulsive, more anti-social and more troublesome.